AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 ### Adobe Sign

-Merchants can now allow customers to electronically sign customized agreements, such as warranty documents, purchase agreements, and terms and conditions, during {{ site.data.var.ee }} checkout.
+Merchants can now allow customers to electronically sign customized agreements, such as warranty documents, purchase agreements, and terms and conditions, during Adobe Commerce checkout.

 ### Adobe Commerce integration with Adobe IMS